Jopssauce/anino_exam/README.md

 ## Reels
 There are a total of 5 reels with each their own symbols and animations that land on the predetermined results before the spin.
-Reel Data is Initialized using the Initialize function in the class
+Reel Data is Initialized using the Initialize function in the Reel Class

 ```
 public void Initialize(int rows, List<SymbolData> symbols)